 Cappadocia is a dream that was born in my heart a year earlier.
 I read about the wonderful experience of a balloon flight over Goreme.
 In the meantime, I watched a few photos and videos about Cappadocia.
 Since then I could not stop thinking about it.
 I have “infected” my husband with this idea and from that moment it became our common plan.

 Istanbul and Cappadocia

 The organization of the whole trip did not take me much time, but hotels and trips in Cappadocia with a balloon flight – I had already booked in February (3 months earlier).

-Below I am sharing my own idea for the sightseeing: “Istanbul and Cappadocia – tailor made travel plan”.
-Our stay in Istanbul (day 2 and 3) and first two days in Cappadocia (day 5 and 6) were planned well in advance and after reading several tourist guides.
-In Istanbul there are so many great attractions that it is difficult to decide where to give up and what to visit in the first place.
+Below I am sharing my idea for the sightseeing: “Istanbul and Cappadocia – tailor-made travel plan”.
+Our stay in Istanbul (day 2 and 3) and the first two days in Cappadocia (day 5 and 6) were planned well in advance and after reading several tourist guides.
+In Istanbul, there are so many great attractions that it is difficult to decide where to give up and what to visit in the first place.
 When planning specific points of the trip, it was worth checking what days and at which times the attractions are open, because we can come across a closed door on the spot.
-We also knew before that the Blue Mosque will be closed during our visit, so we did not book too much time in our agenda for it.
+We also knew before that the Blue Mosque will be closed during our visit, so we did not book too much time on our agenda for it.

 The following plan is written in the form of a diary.
 I wonder if this form of writing suits you.
 Write in the comments and share your thoughts.